LedgerProject/eprocessmed-smc-app/README.md

 # BlockChain Description
-  API REST NodeJS:
+*  API REST in Python access to the Alastria blockchain
-  access to the Alastria blockchain
+*  IPFS REST API in Nodejs